JienCloud/JienCloud/README.md

 ## 🛠️ Tools
 - AWS S3
 - AWS IAM
 - Amazon EC2
+- VPC
+- CloudShell

 ## 🚀 Features
 - Hosted static website using AWS S3
 - Launch and manage Amazon EC2 instances for powerful, scalable computing.
+- Created a VPC, Subnets, and Internet Gateway.
+In addition CloudShell is used to create all those.

 ## 📚 Learning
 Built as part of my self-learning through online courses and practice.